TheKingOfLettuce/LettuceEngine/README.md

 The engine will come with a static utility called the `MessageBus` and can serve as the main form of communication within the full system.
 Engine messages, update messages, rendering messages, or even custom messages can be subscribed to, allowing for even more behavior when certain events happen.

 ### JSON Serialization
 The main way `LettuceObjects` and `Components` save is via JSON.
-A `LettuceObject` will save everything about the object, including its components and its children.
+A `LettuceObject` will save everything about the object, including its `Components` and its children.
 It saves to a JSON file, allowing you to restore an object to its full construction.
 There are provided `ComponentFactory` functions to register your custom `Component` to the save system.

+[nlohmann's JSON Library](https://github.com/nlohmann/json) is used for Serialization and Deserialization.

 ## Building
 `Makefile`.
 It has two commands.